If You Love Something, Set It Free: How To Know When To Let Go

 Ignore attempts to reconnect until you've made a decision

 Ending a relationship solely because you want someone to feel remorse or to come back to you might not be a healthy action.
-A cycle of breaking up and making up can be typical in unhealthy relationships.
+A cycle of breaking up, going different ways, and making up can be typical in unhealthy relationships.
+However, it probably isn’t the best way to overcome relationship strife.
 Instead of breaking up to find out if someone cares about you, you might consider couples or family therapy or a long in-depth conversation about feelings.

 Will They Come Back To Me?

-Although the above quote mentions that an individual might return if they were meant to be, this might not apply to all situations.
-In the case of moving away for college and leaving a long-term healthy partner due to life circumstances, you might find that you reconnect in the future, which could be an example of a "right place, wrong time" situation.
+Although the quote posted above mentions that an individual might return if they were meant to be, this might not apply to all situations.
+In the case of parting ways for college and leaving a long-term healthy partner due to life circumstances, you might find that you reconnect in the future, which could be an example of a "right place, wrong time" situation.
 However, if you leave a partner who was unhealthy or unkind to you and they return to apologize or attempt to achieve forgiveness, it may not be a healthy situation.

 Regardless of whether someone comes back to you, it may be beneficial to remember you have free will and personal choice in the situation.
 The person who returns or doesn't return also has a right to their boundaries.
 If either of you feels the situation is unhealthy, it might be.
-A quote may not fully estimate the intricacies of relationships.
+Relationship quotes may not fully estimate the intricacies of relationships.

 Reasons Why It Might Be Time To Let Go

-There are several reasons why someone might let go of a relationship or connection with another person, including the following.
+There are several reasons why someone might prefer to let go of a relationship or connection with another person, including the following.

 The Relationship Has Become Unhealthy